Vandu-Shre/recipe-app/README.md

     - Start the development server: `npm run dev`

 4.  **Access the App:**
-    The application will be available at `http://localhost:5173` (or the default port for your Vite server).
+    The application will be available at `http://localhost:5173`

-## Project Structure